 Creating the design

 The first step is to determine how tall your wash station will be.
 This should be based upon whoever will be using it most.
 Generally speaking, this can be a one-size-fits-all build.
-Standard height of 3 feet for the legs should be good for most people.
+A standard height of 3 feet for the legs should be good for most people.
 However, if you are on the taller or shorter side, you may need to adjust the height.
 The next consideration is how large the top will be.
 The best way to decide on this detail is to look at the size of your garden.
 The larger the garden, the larger you may want your veggie station to be.

-For mine, I went with 3 feet long and about 30 inches wide.
+For mine, I went 3 feet long and about 30 inches wide.
 This is plenty big for the garden I have and even one that is smaller.
 However, if you have a very large garden, it may be a good idea to create a larger one, as you will be dealing with far more garden produce.

 Putting it together